Electronic Statements - Interactive™ (ESI)

 Following a successful save, the Documents screen displays a variety of eDocuments relevant to all accounts for the end user which can be filtered to include only certain accounts.
 When entering this view from a specific account, a filter for the selected account will be active by default.

-Depending on the type of eDocuments your institution provides to end users, you can display up to three different types and configure the labels.
-Example labels include Statements, Notices, Taxes, etc. For each document type, a date dropdown displays.
+Depending on the type of eDocuments your institution provides to end users, you can display up to three different types of documents.
+The types available today include Statements, Notices, Taxes.
+For each document type, a date dropdown displays.

 When current Banno institutions begin using Documents, end users start building their online statement history after their enrollment—previous paper statements received by end users won’t display.
 End users can download individual documents or view them in the default file viewer on mobile.
 If there are no available eDocuments available for the selected account, type of document, or year, the end user sees a message stating No documents available.

 When the end user is done reviewing or downloading eDocuments, they can return to the account details by selecting the back arrow icon on the Documents screen.